Design Verification Engineer @ ForwardEdge ASIC

 Iowa State CPRE senior design project, with Boeing as the client.

-A more in-depth project description, along with deliverables and up-to-date weekly progress reports can be found on our senior design website.
+A more in-depth project description, along with other detailed deliverables, can be found on our senior design website.
+Additionally, the code is being hosted open-source on GitHub.

 January 2023 - May 2023